aatamgajjar/ECH267/README.md

-# ECH267
+# ECH267- Advanced Process Control
-Contains solutions to assignments and project related to the coursework
+Contains solutions to assignments and a project related to process control.